wp-plugins/widget-customizer/readme.md

 ![I DON'T ALWAYS TEST MY WORDPRESS WIDGETS IN PRODUCTION, BUT WHEN I DO I USE THE WIDGET CUSTOMIZER PLUGIN](assets/screenshot-4.jpg)

 ## Changelog ##

+### 0.7 ###
+* Make detection of sidebars in previewed template more robust by integrating new temp hooks available in trunk.
+Fixes [#15](https://github.com/x-team/wp-widget-customizer/pull/15).
+* Allow widget form controls to be dragged to other sidebar sections.
+Fixes [#24](https://github.com/x-team/wp-widget-customizer/pull/24).
+* Eliminate duplicated code by re-using `wp_widget_control()`
+* Add PHPCS, JSHint, and Travis CI integration

 ### 0.6 ###
 Add drag-and-drop reordering of customizer controls, where the new order is itself previewed and is persisted until the settings are saved.
 Fixes issue [#1](https://github.com/x-team/wp-widget-customizer/pull/1).
 Props [bobbravo2](http://profiles.wordpress.org/bobbravo2/), [westonruter](http://profiles.wordpress.org/westonruter/).